All Episodes

 And I believe that we're not responding to these petty tyrants the way that we should respond to the petty tyrants.

-Well, folks, do you realize that the United States military possesses 18 Ohio class submarines?
+Well, folks, do you realize that the United States military possesses 18 Ohio-class submarines?

-Now, an Ohio class submarine carries 24 nuclear um 24 uh uh ballistic missiles, and on each of those ballistic missiles, it has eight independently targeted nuclear warheads.
+And on each of those ballistic missiles, it has eight independently targeted nuclear warheads.

 And I think that that would be a credible threat.

-And uh we we that is we have the means to defend ourselves, the West has the means to defend itself against people who want to take over.
+The West has the means to defend itself against people who want to take over, but it lacks the willingness.

-And I think that um our future generations are going to regret the spinelessness of the current generation.
+And I think that our future generations are going to regret the spinelessness of the current generation.

-Now don't get me wrong, folks.
+Now, don't get me wrong, folks.

 I think war is an abomination.